 where $\psi_\theta(\mathbf{x})$ is the amplitude of the reference state and $\epsilon_{\mathrm{HB}}$ is a numerical threshold.

-Applying Eq. \ref{eq:hb_screen} directly requires iterating over all double excitations.
-To avoid this $O(N^4)$ cost, we utilize the structure of two-electron integrals.
-During initialization, we precompute a lookup table where, for each pair of occupied spin-orbitals $(i, j)$, corresponding pairs of virtual orbitals $(a, b)$ are sorted in descending order of integral magnitude $|\langle ij || ab \rangle|$.
+Evaluating Eq.~\ref{eq:hb_screen} naively incurs an $O(N^4)$ cost per configuration.
+To accelerate this, we precompute a lookup table during initialization: for each pair of occupied spin-orbitals $(i, j)$, the corresponding pairs of virtual orbitals $(a, b)$ are sorted in descending order of the integral magnitude $|\braket{ij||ab}|$.

-During subspace expansion, this sorted structure enables an efficient ``early exit'' generation algorithm.
-For a given configuration $\ket{\mathbf{x}}$ with amplitude $\psi_\theta(\mathbf{x})$, we define a dynamic cutoff $\tau = \epsilon_{\mathrm{HB}} / |\psi_\theta(\mathbf{x})|$.
-The algorithm iterates through the pre-sorted virtual pairs for each occupied pair in $\ket{\mathbf{x}}$, terminating the loop when $|\langle ij || ab \rangle| < \tau$.
+During subspace expansion for a configuration $\ket{\mathbf{x}}$, we define a dynamic cutoff $\tau = \epsilon_{\mathrm{HB}} / |\psi_\theta(\mathbf{x})|$.
+The algorithm iterates through the pre-sorted virtual pairs, enabling an ``early exit'' once $|\braket{ij||ab}| < \tau$.
 Configurations with negligible coupling are thus never generated.
-This shifts the computational complexity of the expansion step from scaling with the total number of orbitals to scaling with the number of significant Hamiltonian entries.
-By controlling the size of $\mathcal{T}_k$, screening ensures that the memory footprint of the sparse Hamiltonian and the batch size for neural network inference remain tractable.
+This strategy shifts the complexity of the expansion step from scaling with the total number of orbitals to scaling with the number of significant Hamiltonian entries, ensuring the overall framework remains tractable for large Hilbert spaces.